-Kinetis Freedom MCU boards are supplied with OpenSDA firmware pre-loaded.
+NXP Freedom MCU boards are supplied with OpenSDA firmware preloaded.

-For a smooth ‘Out of Box Sensor Demonstration’ with STB-CE, make sure that the latest version of the default OpenSDA bootloader and Firmware application is on the Freedom development board.
+For a smooth ‘Out of Box’ experience with FreeMASTER Sensor Tool, make sure that the latest version of the default OpenSDA boot loader and Firmware application is on the supported Freedom development board.
 This allows debugging, flash programming and serial communication over a USB cable.

 Obtain the latest OpenSDA drivers for FRDM boards from the link below.

 OpenSDA Update to the FRDM boards

 Locate the section "Download – OpenSDA Bootloader and Application" and select your FRDM Board from the dropdown list.
 Strictly follow the provided instructions to program the board.